CIT2202/user-authentication/README.md

 * Put the xyz website on a server.
 Login into the website and make sure you can navigate to each of the pages.
 * Have a good look at the code make sure you understand how sessions are being used to restrict access to pages in the site.

-On your own
+On your own (the notes in *https://github.com/CIT2202/user-authentication/blob/master/sessions-cookies.md* should help you)
 * Create a page called *logout.php*
    * This should destroy the session and provide a link back to the login form.
 Add a link to *logout.php* from the other pages in the site.
 Check this works.
 * You should find that even if the user has logged out they can still access *page3.php*.
 Add some PHP code to *page3.php* that will prevent users from accessing this page unless they have logged in.
-* The notes in *https://github.com/CIT2202/user-authentication/blob/master/sessions-cookies.md* should help you.
+* You should find that if the user enters the wrong username/password the application fails with a blank screen.
+How can you change the code in *login_process.php* so that the user is redirected to *login.php* if they enter the wrong username/password.

 ## Using a database
 Clearly, using a hard-coded email and password has major limitations.
 Next, think about how you can store user details in a database table instead.
 These will help you *https://github.com/CIT2202/user-authentication/blob/master/authentication_authorisation.md*